MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+I think it's all there, it's working on my end..
+I just added a copy constructor and assignment operator= to CPlayer.cpp and CPlayer.h.
+They're not being used anywhere right now.. -jr

 is it showing up properly?
 I tried to merge the two together and it should be showing up in Cplayer - mf

 If were just ignoring all the work i did that made the program work in my branch let me know what i can do at this point - JW